metamath/lamp-guide/docs/index.md

 Of course, repeatedly using the tool will give you a better sense of what is more (or less) likely to work.

-On my computer it takes 12 seconds to automatically find some proofs using associativity.
+On my computer it takes 24 seconds to automatically find some proofs using associativity.
 Notice that you didn't need to tell it about associativity; given the right search criteria, the tool could find these steps all by itself.

+You can simply select the proof it found (now it uses `3eqtr4ri`) and click on "apply selected" to use it.
+This will show the completed proof; select "Close" to close it.

 #### A brief discussions on settings